JasperEssien2/flutter_alarm_notification/README.md

 Notification actions can be set up, and code can be run from the flutter side of the application to handle these events.

+Here's a screen record of [FlutterAlarmNotification] in action.
+> You can find the sample example in `/example/lib` folder.

+![Screen record of [FlutterAlarmNotification] in action](example/display/alarm_display.gif)

 ### Getting Started
 To get started do the following: